aashr-n/CortiQuiz/plan.md

 A study tool built to help users memorize the anatomy of the human brain through interactive 3D exploration and quizzing.
 It's powered by the SPL/PNL/NAC Brain Atlas (2017), an open-source dataset containing hundreds of individually labeled brain structures as 3D models, along with MRI volume data.

 Main Menu
-The app opens to a simple menu with three game modes: Normal Mode, Explore Mode, and MRI Mode 2.
+The app opens to a simple menu with three game modes: Normal Mode, Explore Mode, and MRI Mode.

 Normal Mode — 3D Quiz
 The core study mode.
 The app picks a random brain structure, renders it highlighted in red within a transparent ghost of the full brain (so you can see where it sits anatomically), and asks you to identify it from four multiple-choice options.